-- 3.5 The Sussex Police representation on the Temporary Event Notice was made no later than 72 hours following receipt of the Temporary Event Notice.
-Their objection was made on the grounds of the Prevention of Crime and Disorder, Prevention of Public Nuisance and Public Safety. - 3.6 Please see representation letter from Sussex Police attached in Appendix B. - 3.7 A map detailing the location of the premises is attached at Appendix C.
+- 3.6 Environmental Health & Sussex Police objections to the Temporary Event Notices were made no later than 72 hours following receipt of the Temporary Event Notices.
+Their objections were made on the grounds of the Prevention of Crime and Disorder, the Prevention of Public Nuisance and Public Safety. - 3.7 Please see representation letters from Environmental Health & Sussex Police attached in Appendix B. - 3.8 A map detailing the location of the premises is attached at Appendix C.